 - There is no way for you to ever contact the analyst directly — even if it is to just find out why you were declined.

 With private equity firms such as Gap Equity Loans, our process is much faster and more transparent.
 First, we do asset-based loans.
 We do ask about your credit, why you need the loan and how will you pay it back.
 We will sit down with you and go over these questions with you.

 Second, you need to fill out our two-page loan application with 10-15 pictures for us to see the quality of construction as well as the state of the asset.
 Is the building new, under construction or is it very old?
-On the application is the plano number which tells us where the property is located.
+On the application is the land survey (plano catastro) number which tells us where the property is located.

 Our Home Equity Loan Analyst

 With this information, we can calculate the value with a great deal of certainty.
 We too have an analyst, except he explains to us in great detail the pros and cons of the property.
 We check the property registry for any legal problems that may affect our decision whether to move forward or not.

 Last but not least, once we have done all our due diligence, double-checking the application, reviewing the status of the property and more, we then move to our final phase, which is a site visit and verification of the location of the property.

 During the entire process, we are always communicating with you, the borrower.
 You will be updated almost daily about the status of the loan.
 If the answer is no, you will receive a full explanation for why we cannot present this loan to our funders.